 Windows should be oriented vertically.
 Window proportion should be with the range of 1:2 to 1:2.6 horizontal dimension to vertical dimension.
-For example a 30 inch wide window should be between 60 inches and 78 inches high.
-When wider window area are desired, multiple windows should be placed side by side to create a wider expanse.
-Windows should be trimmed with minimum 4 inch trim boards.
+For example, a 30-inch-wide window should be between 60 inches and 78 inches high.
+When wider window areas are desired, multiple windows should be placed side by side to create a wider expanse.
+Windows should be trimmed with minimum 4-inch trim boards.